mattsuzuki/ConcentrationSuzuki/README.md

 <p> - Implementing a timer to end the game if the player exceeds a certain amount of time to win the game.

 <p> - Placing an input for players to track their scores relative to other players who have played.

+<p> - Adding background music

+<p> - Creating a background animation to make it have a "breathing effect"
 </div>